 New Job or School

 Many people will end up relocating for work or school at some point in their life.
-While this is a common reason people change residences, moving for work or school is not a legally justified reason for breaking a lease in Georgia.
+While this is a common reason people change residences, moving for work or school is not a legally justified reason for breaking a lease with your landlord in Georgia.

 Change in Relationship

-If your tenant goes through a separation or divorce or chooses to move in with a new romantic partner, they are still bound by the terms of the lease agreement, which includes paying rent.
+If your resident goes through a separation or divorce or chooses to move in with a new romantic partner, they are still bound by the terms of the lease in Georgia, which includes paying rent.

 georgia tenant breaks lease

-As a landlord, you have certain rights based on Georgia's Landlord-Tenant Laws and can penalize your tenant for breaking the lease early due to a change in their romantic relationships.
+As a landlord, you have certain rights based on state of Georgia Rent Laws and can penalize your resident for breaking the lease early due to a change in their romantic relationships.

-Legally Justified Reasons for a Tenant to Break their Lease
+Legally Justified Reasons for a Tenant to Break Their Lease in Georgia

 While there are many circumstances that can cause a tenant to break their lease, there are limited legally-justified reasons for a lease break in the state of Georgia.
-They are as follows:
+Examples of breaking a lease legally are as follows:

-Some landlords include an early termination clause in their lease.
-In legally breaking a lease, all the tenant needs to do is fulfill the requirements of the clause.
+Some landlords include an early termination clause in their lease to help transition from one tenant to the next rent period.
+To legally break the lease before the end of the rent period, all the tenant needs to do is fulfill the requirements of the early termination clause.
 Often this clause requires the tenant to provide written notice and recompense with an additional penalty fee.

 The Unit becomes Uninhabitable